LarryNaaa/Technical-Summary/Redux.md

 We create a new function called `createNewUser`, when UI events trigger(OnSubmit, OnChange...), this function will be called.

 ###### Use `axios.post()` to interact with backend and post data to an endpoint
 This method requires two parameters.
 First, it needs the URI of the service endpoint.
 Second, an object which contains the properties that we want to send to our server should be passed to it.
+If it is a happy path and we get our new user object from back-end, then users will be redirected to the login page.

 ###### Catch errors and dispatch action
 Users may be fail for registration(like they register with blank username or their password and confirm password are not matched), we want to display some message on the web page.
-In this `createNewUser` function, if it is a happy path and we get our new user object from back-end, then users will be redirected to the login page; otherwise, we get errors and dispatch an action(the type of this action called `GET_ERRORS`, the payload of it is errors).
+So if we get errors from back-end, we need to dispatch an action(the type of this action called `GET_ERRORS`, the payload of it is errors).

 ###### errorReducer
-Once an action is dispatched, it is received by a reducer.
-We create a `Reducer` called `errorReducer` to return the changed state into `Store`.
+When we get errors from back-end and `GET_ERRORS` action will be dispatched, and then it will be received by a reducer.
+We create a `Reducer` called `errorReducer` to return the changed state(errors) into `Store`.
 ```JavaScript
 import { GET_ERRORS } from "../actions/types";